flightlessphotos/flightlessphotos.github.io/pages/sports-whitewater.md

 <div class="box"><img src="{{ site.github.url }}/assets/img/sports/whitewater/ww2.jpg"/></div>
 <div class="box">
 <h2> Make a Splash </h2>
-Whether you are into playboating, sending steep creeks, running big water, or just out for a fun time down some class I-II, I can get epic photos of you on the water.
+Whether you are into playboating, sending steep creeks, running big water, or just out for a fun time on some class I-II rivers, I can get epic photos of you on the water.
-The same brightly colored equipment that helps keep us safe turns you into a vibrant subject against the beautiful scenery of the river.
+The same brightly colored equipment that helps keep us safe also turns you into a vibrant subject against the beautiful scenery of the river.
+From the Deerfield to the Kennebec, I photograph all of New Englands best whitewater locations.
 Kayaks, canoes, and inflatables large and small - all boats are beautiful!
 <br/>&nbsp;<br/>
 <div class="button-wrapper">